Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to succeeding in a competitive selection process.
-The phrase is figurative, as "cut" here symbolizes a decision or selection point rather than a physical cut.
+The idiom is figurative, as "cut" here symbolizes a decision or selection point rather than a physical cut.

 Origin: